-The Fund is managed by the sub-adviser's portfolio management team.
+The Fund is managed by the portfolio management team.
 The individual members of the team jointly and primarily responsible for the day-to-day management of the Fund's portfolio are described below.

-Andrew Serowik has served as a portfolio manager for the Fund since inception.
+Each member of the portfolio management team has served as portfolio manager since the Fund's inception.